glewe/codi/README.md

 ## What is CODI?

 **CODI** is a PHP application boilerplate based based on the CodeIgniter 4 framework, enriched by several useful public web application modules.
-It is an "opinionated boilerplate" with Bootstrap 5 visuals offering user, group and role management as well as the integration of Lewe CI4-Auth for authentication and authorization and Lewe CI4-Lic for license management.
+It is an "_opinionated boilerplate_" with Bootstrap 5 visuals offering user, group and role management as well as the integration of Lewe CI4-Auth for authentication and authorization and Lewe CI4-Lic for license management.
 The separate repositories for that latter two will not be further meintained.

 ## Server Requirements